-This sweet and sour tofu recipe comes to us from Dianne Wenz's cookbook Eating Vegan: A Plant-Based Cookbook for Beginners.
+This sweet and sour tofu recipe comes to us courtesy of Dianne Wenz's cookbook Eating Vegan: A Plant-Based Cookbook for Beginners.
 Right off the bat I need to tell you, I'm in LOVE with this cookbook.

-She wrote this cookbook with beginners in mind, but the recipes are anything but basic or boring.
+The book was written with beginners in mind, but the recipes are anything but basic or boring.
 These are classic vegan recipes you'll return to again and again!
 This healthier homemade sweet & sour tofu is only the beginning.